ismasan/ismaelcelis.com/content/posts/decide-evolve-react-pattern-in-ruby.md

 </ul>

 In many cases, you'll want your _react_ step to **initiate new command flows**.
-For example by scheduling a new command that is then picked up by a background worker and fed back in the _decide_ step.
+For example by scheduling a new command that is then picked up by a background worker and fed back into the _decide_ step.

 ```ruby
 def react(cart, events)